Rules and Practice Guidance

 The participation of Aboriginal families, extended families, communities and representative organisations is important to making informed decisions in the best interests of Aboriginal children and young people, and reflects the interests of Aboriginal families and communities in the safety, welfare and wellbeing of Aboriginal children.

 These Rules and Practice Guidance operationalise the participation of Aboriginal children, families, kin and communities (through appropriate representative mechanisms) consistent with the Children and Young Persons (Care and Protection) Act 1998.
-FACS and Service Providers will:
+DCJ and Service Providers will:

 - ensure the views of Aboriginal children and young people, family and extended family, as well as community and representative organisations are sought and documented